php-twinfield/twinfield/readme.md

 * Post logout URL: Your choice, can be left blank
 * Add more post logout URL's?: Your choice

-##### Grant Authorisation and retrieve intitial Access Token
+##### Grant Authorization and retrieve initial Access Token
 On loading a page containing the following code the user will be redirected to the Twinfield Login page.
-After succesfull login and optionally consent (see above) the user will be redirected back to the page at which point the Access Token and Refresh Token can be retrieved.
+After succesful login and optionally consent (see above) the user will be redirected back to the page at which point the Access Token and Refresh Token can be retrieved.

 For more information, please refer to: https://github.com/thephpleague/oauth2-client#usage